LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 The default compiler flag settings are appropriated for the *development* (but not necessarily for the *deployment*) of applications.
 Check the example settings on the `settings-sample.lgt` for configuration suggestions.
+Check also the `scripts/embedding/settings-embedding-sample.lgt` file.

 You may customize the Logtalk compiler flags and add your own library paths by coping or renaming the `settings-sample.lgt` file in your Logtalk user